| |

 • For a milder garlic flavor, use garlic powder or wild garlic instead.

-• Add some lemon zest or splash of lemon juice to freshen up.
+• Add some lemon zest or a splash of lemon juice to freshen up.

 • For vegan pesto, substitute the Parmesan cheese with nutritional yeast.